allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 On top of the Configuration window there's a big *Edit Macros* button that summons the Macro Editor (see **Macros** section).

-Below it there's a set of switches that correspond to several TCA functions in-flight, which allows to set the initial TCA state for current vessel.
+Below it there's a set of switches that correspond to several TCA functions in-flight, which allows to define the initial TCA state for current ship construct.

-Next there's a big field of the *Engines Profile Editor*, that allows you to create, delete and modify ship's Engines Profiles.
+Next there's a big field of the *Engines Profile Editor*, that allows you to create, delete and edit ship's Engines Profiles.

+###In-Flight Main Window

+The Main window consists of several rows of controls.
+Generally, each row represents one of the TCA subsystems, which are discussed in the corresponding sections.
+The first row, however, has just three elements:

+1. *Enabled* switch that enables/disables the TCA itself.
+2. *Squadron Mode* switch that toggles the squadron mode (see below).
+    * If it is enabled, the *squad ID chooser* is shown next to this switch.
+3. *TCA Status Indicator* that shows current TCA status.

+And above the rows there's a titlebar which also has tow buttons: the **advanced** switch that toggles *Advanced* section (see *Appendix*) and the [**?**] button that summons the **Manual**.

 ##Attitude Control (T-SAS)

+The controls of the T-SAS subsystem are located in the second row of the Main window:

+* *State Indicator* that is white when T-SAS is inactive and <color=cyan>cyan</color> when it's active.
+It is followed by the *mode switches*:
+    * **Kill** causes T-SAS to automatically kill any angular velocity the ship has.
+It is different from the stock SAS in that it does not try to hold any particular attitude; it just kills any rotation.
+But it does this much more quickly and efficiently, without oscillations.
+    * **Hold** is analogous to the stock SAS.
+    * **Maneuver** points the thrust vector along the maneuver vector, thus allowing to perform maneuvers with engines that are not aligned with the command module.
+    * **PG** and **RG** -- prograde and retrograde respectively.
+    * **R+** and **R-** -- along/against the radius-vector of the current curvature of the ship's trajectory.
+    * **N+** and **N-** -- along/against the orbit normal vector.
+    * **T+** and **T-** -- to/from the current target.
+    * **rV+** and **rV-** -- along/against the velocity relative to the target.
+* *Auto* indicator/switch that is green when some other subsystem uses T-SAS to point the thrust in some custom direction, and is grayed out otherwise.
+* *Error* indicator that displays the angular error (in degrees) between the desired and actual attitudes.
+When T-SAS is inactive, this indicator shows "N/A".

 ##Vertical Speed and Altitude Control (VCS)

-###Hovering and horizontal flight

-If you're using TCA to control VTOL or during vertical landing of a rocket, you may enable the Vertical Speed Control.
+If you're using TCA to control VTOL or during vertical landing of a rocket, it is more convenient to control the vertical speed or altitude of a ship 'directly', rather than the Main Throttle.
+The VSC allows you (or the autopilot program) to do just that.
+Its controls are located in the third row of the Main window.

-The desired vertical speed may be set with the slider.
-Then the total thrust of all controllable engines is modified in an attempt to reach the specified vertical speed.
-To completely disable the VSC, just set the desired vertical speed to its maximum value.

-VSC is also very useful to maintain stable horizontal flight.
-Consider a VTOL that has lifted off, reached some altitude and started to pitch to get some forward momentum.
-If the thrust of its engines will remain constant, it will start to loose altitude as it moves forward.
-But with the VSC the thrust will be adjusted, and the VTOL will move more or less in a plane.
+###Vertical Speed mode controls

+This is the default mode of the VSC which has the following controls:

+* *Vertical Speed* indicator that shows current vertical speed.
+* **Set Point** slider that shows and allows to set the desired vertical speed.
+The limits of the set-point are defined in *TCA.glob::VSC* (see *Appendix*). *If the slider is set to its **maximum***, the VSC is <color=red>switched off</color> and the engines are controlled by Main Throttle only.

+###Altitude mode controls

+The mode itself is toggled with the *Hover* switch located in the row below.
+When it is enabled, it provides the following controls:

+* *Altitude* indicator that shows *current altitude +/- current vertical speed*.
+In the *Follow Terrain* mode both values are relative to the surface below and may change very rapidly if you're flying above a ragged terrain.
+* **Set Point** control that consists of several elements:
+    1. *Desired Altitude* filed that shows and allows to change the value of the desired altitude directly typing it in from keyboard.
+If the value *is set* and is <color=lime>green</color>, the altitude is above the ground; if it's <color=red>red</color> it is below.
+    2. **Set** button that applies the value entered in the *Desired Altitude* field.
+    3. **-10m** and **+10m** buttons subtract or add ten meters to the currently set desired altitude.

 ###Follow Terrain mode

+This option is controlled by a check-box to the right of the *Hover* switch.

+When it is enabled, it changes the meaning of altitude and vertical speed within TCA: all systems start using *height from the ground* and *vertical speed of the **ground** relative to the ship* rather than altitude relative to the 'sea level' and vertical speed relative to the planet's center.

+It also enables the *Radar* that scans the relief on course.
+The, to avoid collisions with hillside, mountains or buildings, TCA temporarily either changes the course, or slows the ship down and increases the altitude to fly above the obstacle.
+This behavior is also indicated by corresponding status messages: "Ascending" and "Obstacle On Course".

 ###AutoThrottle

+This option is controlled by a check-box at the end of the VSC controls row of the Main window.

-When this option is enabled, the throttle is locked at 100% and throttle controls are used to set desired vertical speed or altitude instead.
-If VSC system was switched off it is automatically enabled and the desired speed is set to 0.
+When it is enabled, the Main Throttle is locked at 100% and the keyboard throttle controls (default: *Shift*/*Ctrl*, *Z* and *X*) are used to set desired vertical speed or altitude instead.
+If VSC itself is off (i.e. the *Hover* is off and the desired vertical speed is set to maximum) and *AutoThrottle* is enabled, it automatically enables VSC and sets the desired vertical speed to 0.

 ##Horizontal Speed Control (HSC)